ShadmanIshraq/CRC_QMP_example_data/README.md

 # CRC_QMP_example_data

-### Original Work Citation
+### Work Citation

-The original work for this project was drawn from the @RiboRings project by [Giulio Benedetti], available at [https://github.com/microbiome/data/tree/main/OKeefeDSData].
+The code for this project was drawn from the @RiboRings project by [Giulio Benedetti], available at [https://github.com/microbiome/data/tree/main/OKeefeDSData].